V-Sekai/manuals/decisions/20230716-enhancing-avatar-creation-process.md

 5. **Adding a body:** Incorporates a body to the avatar using Blender's CC0 base mesh or a similar tool.
    - Input mime type: Digital drawing/image file (e.g., PNG, SVG)
-   - Output mime type: 3D model file (e.g., GLTF)
+   - Output mime type: Digital drawing/image file (e.g., PNG, SVG)

 6. **Creating a 3D model of the back of the avatar:** If feasible, attempts to create a 3D model of the back of the avatar for a more comprehensive representation.
-   - Input mime type: 3D model file (e.g., GLTF)
+   - Input mime type: Digital drawing/image file (e.g., PNG, SVG)
-   - Output mime type: 3D model file (e.g., GLTF)
+   - Output mime type: Digital drawing/image file (e.g., PNG, SVG)

 7. **Simplifying images:** Uses a tool to simplify and refine the entire avatar image as a whole, removing any unnecessary image details or complexities.
    - Input mime type: Digital drawing/image file (e.g., PNG, SVG)